Pratheekmichael/RISCV-training_notes_PratheekMichael/README.md

-# RISCV-training_notes_PratheekMichael
+# Digital VLSI SoC design and Planning, RISCV-training_notes_PratheekMichael
-*RISCV training and lab details
+*Digital VLSI SoC design and Planning,RISCV training and lab details
 #Note: All snapshots are taken from the workshop with permission from Mr. Kunal Gosh.
 Day 1 - Inception of open-source EDA, openlane and Sky130PDK